sscharfenberg/imperiumstellarum/README.md

 Imperium Stellarum is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Please see the [LICENSE](./LICENSE) file.

-### Can I use parts of Imperium Stellarum for my own project?
+### Can I use parts of Imperium Stellarum - or everything - for my own project?

 Yes, absolutely.
 Use at your own risk though :)